 - Advertise or depict tobacco products, alcoholic beverages, drugs, or any other substance prohibited under FNCF (LEGAL).

-The principal, in cooperation with the sponsor, coach, or other person in charge of an extra curricular activity, may regulate the dress and grooming of the students who participate in the activity.
+The principal, in cooperation with the sponsor, coach, or another person in charge of an extracurricular activity, may regulate the dress and grooming of the students who participate in the activity.
 Students who violate these standards may be removed or excluded from the activity for a period determined by the principal or sponsor and may be subject to other disciplinary action.